datadavev/sotools/docsource/source/external_metadata.rst

         }
     }

-Which is implemented in the method `func:sotools.common.getDatasetMetadataLinksFromSubjectOf`.
+Which is implemented in the method :func:`sotools.common.getDatasetMetadataLinksFromSubjectOf` .

 For example: